-If you have ordered an EV or are just thinking about making the switch, then you’ll want to consider how best to charge it.
+If you have ordered an EV, just taken delivery or are just thinking about making the switch, then you’ll want to consider how best to prepare.

 Charging at Home (With Off Street Parking)

 If you have off street parking then installing a charger at home will likely be your most convenient and affordable option.
-A 7kW charge point is now the most common option and will give you the maximum charging rate available from a domestic single phase supply (If you have a 3 phase supply you can have a 22kW charger).
+A 7kW AC charge point is now the most common option and will give you the maximum charging rate available from a domestic single phase supply (If you have a 3 phase supply you can have 22kW AC charging).

 Read the EV Drivers Guide from NIE Networks for more information on what’s required to connect your charger to the grid and the different connection processes that may be required